-Every time we keep reading that people disable the updates on their WordPress website, this is awful, one should avoid doing this, because there are many Plugins that are at times important and due to disabling we miss out on the updates.
+Every time we keep reading that people disable the updates on their WordPress website, this is awful, one should avoid doing this, because there are many Plugins that are at times important, and due to disabling we miss out on the updates.
 Thus, be sure to be updated for enhanced security.

 Don’t keep changing the WordPress Core

-Once you start editing your WordPress core source files, they are no longer accessible for further update.
+Once you start editing your WordPress core source files, they are no longer accessible for further updates.
 The moment the developer leaves the edits, the latest version cannot be easily updated, and this further leaves your website into a “dead in the water” position.
 Here, you will need to fix the issues or call the developer to do it for you.
 Just don’t leave it unpatched as it is a security risk.

 All the Plugins should be in place